pkrovi17/documentMerge/README.md

 - Uses `python-docx` for Word document manipulation
 - Uses `tkinterdnd2` for drag-and-drop functionality
 - Uses `docxcompose` for document composition
-- Uses `comtypes` for PDF conversion on Windows

 ## Support